The Board of Directors is entrusted with the responsibility for the overall management of GIL. It comprises the

 Mr Boon served as Chief Executive Officer and Deputy Chairman of ST Engineering Ltd from October 1997 to May 2001, and was the Managing Director of Agency for Science, Technology and Research (A*STAR) from January 2002 to January 2006.
 He also served concurrently as Executive Chairman of Exploit Technologies Pte Ltd, the commercial arm of A*STAR, from August 2001 to December 2009.
 For his stewardship of ST Engineering Ltd, Mr Boon was awarded one of Singapore’s most prestigious business awards, the Singapore Business Award for Outstanding CEO in 2000.
 Mr Boon was also Chairman of ST Asset Management Ltd. (“STAM”) from April 2010 to December 2011.

 Mr Boon Swan Foo was the director of Intouch Holdings Plc, a telecommunications and satellite holding company listed on the Stock Exchange of Thailand from September 2007 to November 2016.
 Mr Boon served on the board of MIH Holdings Limited (South Africa), an investment holding and internet company from April 2011 to October 2013.
-Mr Boon also served on the board of Dongfeng Motor Corporation (China), an automobile manufacturer from July 2011 to January 2018 and the board of China National Offshore Oil Corporation, a national oil company from February 2012 to August 2019.
-He was also the director of China Huadian Corporation, a power generation company from April 2015 to October 2021.
+Mr Boon also served on the board of Dongfeng Motor Corporation (China), an automobile manufacturer from July 2011 to January 2018; China National Offshore Oil Corporation, a national oil company from February 2012 to August 2019; and China Huadian Corporation, a power generation company from April 2015 to October 2021.

 Mr Boon was an advisor to the Dean’s Council of Harvard’s Kennedy School of Government (U.S.A); Motorola Inc. Research Visionary Board (U.S.A); Commercialisation Advisory Board of Imperial College (U.K) and Advanced Institute of Science & Technology (Japan).